oxc-project/oxc/README.md

 ## Contributing

-This project is an invitation for you to come and learn Rust with us.
+This project is an invitation for you to come and learn Rust with us, We welcome and appreciate all contributions to this project.

-Contributions are welcome and highly appreciated.
 To get started, check out [CONTRIBUTING.md](./CONTRIBUTING.md).

-If you do not have the time to contribute code, you can still participate by:
+If you are unable to contribute code,, you can still participate by:

 * star and watch this project
 * join us on [Discord](https://discord.gg/9uXCAwqQZW)